-Our results of operations are impacted by the number of correctional and detention facilities we operated, including 40 we owned and four owned by our government partners (CoreCivic Safety), the number of residential reentry centers we owned and operated (CoreCivic Community), the number of facilities we leased to other operators (CoreCivic Properties), and the facilities we owned that were not in operation.
-The following table sets forth the changes in the number of facilities operated for the years ended December 31, 2022 and 2021.
+Our results of operations are impacted by the number of correctional and detention facilities we operated, including 39 we owned and four owned by our government partners (CoreCivic Safety), the number of residential reentry centers we owned and operated (CoreCivic Community), the number of facilities we leased to government agencies (CoreCivic Properties), and the facilities we owned that were not in operation.
+The following table sets forth the changes in the number of facilities operated for the years ended December 31, 2023 and 2022.

-Effective CoreCivic Date Safety Community Properties Total Facilities as of December 31, 2020 47 27 15 89 Termination of contract and lease of a Colorado reentry center January 2021 (1) (1) Sale of an idled government-leased property in Missouri May 2021 (1) (1) Sale of two leased properties in Florida and Ohio May 2021 (2) (2) Sale of a government-leased property in Maryland June 2021 (1) (1) Sale of an idled property in Pennsylvania June 2021 - - (1) (1) Termination of GRES partnership (Detroit, Michigan) September 2021 (1) (1) Lease of the Northwest New Mexico Correctional Center November 2021 (1) 1 Facilities as of December 31, 2021 46 26 10 82 Expiration of a managed-only contract in Indiana January 2022 (1) (1) Sale of a residential reentry facility in Colorado February 2022 (1) (1) Sale of a residential reentry facility in Colorado March 2022 (1) (1) Sale of two leased community corrections facilities in California July 2022 (2) (2) Sale and subsequent termination of the contract and lease of the McRae Correctional Facility in Georgia Aug/Nov 2022 (1) - (1) Sale of an idled residential reentry facility in Oklahoma December 2022 (1) (1) Facilities as of December 31, 2022 44 23 8 75
+Effective CoreCivic Date Safety Community Properties Total Facilities as of December 31, 2021 46 26 10 82 Expiration of a managed-only contract in Indiana January 2022 (1) (1) Sale of a residential reentry facility in Colorado February 2022 (1) (1) Sale of a residential reentry facility in Colorado March 2022 (1) (1) Sale of two leased community corrections facilities in California July 2022 (2) (2) Sale and subsequent termination of the contract and lease of the McRae Correctional Facility in Georgia Aug/Nov 2022 (1) (1) Sale of an idled residential reentry facility in Oklahoma December 2022 (1) (1) Facilities as of December 31, 2022 44 23 8 75 Sale of two leased community corrections facilities in Pennsylvania May 2023 (2) (2) Lease of the Allen Gamble Correctional Center October 2023 (1) 1 Sale of a leased property in Georgia December 2023 (1) (1) Facilities as of December 31, 2023 43 23 6 72

-Year Ended December 31, 2022 Compared to the Year Ended December 31, 2021
+Year Ended December 31, 2023 Compared to the Year Ended December 31, 2022

-During the year ended December 31, 2022, net income attributable to common stockholders was \$122.3 million, or \$1.03 per diluted share, compared with a net loss attributable to common stockholders of \$51.9 million, or \$0.43 per diluted share, for the previous year.
-Financial results for 2022 reflected an \$87.7 million gain on the sale of real estate assets, \$8.1 million of expenses associated with debt repayments and refinancing transactions, \$4.4 million of asset impairments, and \$1.9 million associated with shareholder litigation expense.
-Collectively, these special items were partially offset by an income tax expense of \$19.3 million associated with these special items.
+During the year ended December 31, 2023, net income was \$67.6 million, or \$0.59 per diluted share, compared with net income of \$122.3 million, or \$1.03 per diluted share, for the previous year.
+Financial results for 2023 reflected an \$0.8 million gain on the sale of real estate assets, \$2.7 million of asset impairments, and \$0.7 million of expenses associated with debt repayments and refinancing transactions.
+For the year ended December 31, 2023, income tax expense reflects a net expense of \$0.2 million associated with these special items and a change in our corporate structure.